AdrianGrapini/SmallProjects/README.md

 # SmallProjects
-Simple Projects done as I started to write code with python
+Simple Projects done as I started to write code with python, HTML and CSS